GigaHierz/blockchain-developer-bootcamp-final-project/README.md

 Users can login with their MetaMask Wallet. - Ropsten Network They should get some ether from a ropsten faucet.

-When hey arrive at the page, they will be greeted and introduced to the idea.
+When they arrive at the page, they will be greeted and introduced to the idea.
 And see a button, to connect to MetaMask.

 When they are connected, they see the cute image of the Octopus and can click a button to create their own octopus.

+should there already be some minted?
+-max number of minted NFTs
+-or should they all be freshly minted?

+when there is a baby. who does it belng to? or are there always two babies? if I say I worked with that person, i enter their adress.

+- if they have an nft.
+- if i dont already have a baby with the nft
+- i can mint the nft

 will be already created per randomized something (later, visual choice etc....)